 - Assistance with completion of advance directives.

-- Good communication with the family and the healthcare team.
+- Good communication with the family and their healthcare team.

 - Recommendations for pain and symptom management.

 - Support during transition from the hospital to home, including hospice and outpatient palliative care.